Please note, this course information is for September 2021 entry.

 The new admissions cycle for September 2022 entry will open in October 2021, and we recommend you check back for updates to course information.

 Physics is the study of how the Universe works, what it is made of, how it started and where it is going, with topics ranging from Particle Physics to Cosmology.
 The course will give you a broad and analytical understanding of the fundamental physical principles.

-During the course you will study the application of Physics theory along with the skills of problem solving, analytical, logical and creative thinking, the application of mathematical skills to Physics problems and communication skills when explaining physical processes.
+During the course, you will study the application of Physics theory along with the skills of problem solving, analytical, logical and creative thinking, and the application of mathematical skills to Physics problems and communication skills when explaining physical processes.
 The ability to analyse and interpret data will also be developed.

-In parallel to the examined work, twelve practicals set by the exam board must be completed over the two years.
+During the course, twelve practical tasks set by the exam board must be completed over the duration of the course.
 These, along with the weekly practical activities, give evidence for the five practical competencies needed to gain the Certificate of Practical Competency.

-You will need to achieve at least 5 GCSEs – 2 at Grade 6 and 3 at Grade 5.
+You will need to have achieved at least 5 GCSEs – 2 at Grade 6 and 3 at Grade 5.

 In addition, you will need to achieve Grade 6 in Double or Triple Science & Higher Maths.

 Retaking GCSE English as part of your programme is required if you do not have Grade 4.

 You can progress to an exciting range of higher level courses, including Engineering HNC and Teaching.
 Alternatively, you could consider a degree in

 a related subject, such as Physics, Engineering, Medical Physics, Optometry, Medicine, Pharmacy, Dentistry, Law, Finance, Veterinary Science, Radiography or Information Technology/Telecommunications.